rdkcentral/Lightning/README.md

 const app = new YourApp(options);
 ```

-Our test application `YourApp` should simply extend the `wuf.Application` class.
+Our test application `YourApp` extends the `wuf.Application` class.
 The full framework is bootstrapped by simply creating a new instance of your app.
 It is possible to run multiple apps in the same browser tab.
+Every app has it's own WebGL canvas and rendering context.

 You can pass several options to an app.
 In this case, we specify the canvas width and height, and a background color in ARGB format (the `glClearColor`).
 Check the API for a list of all [initialisation options](#initialisation-options).

 `YourApp` has a template that allows you to define the layout of your application.
 In this case, it consists of a single *view* (a wuf render tree element) that contains a text.